partrickJhonson/beef/Configuration.md

 # Configuring BeEF

-Most of the BeEF configurations are in the main configuration file : [config.yaml](https://github.com/beefproject/beef/blob/master/config.yaml).
+Most of the core BeEF configurations are in the main configuration file : [config.yaml](https://github.com/beefproject/beef/blob/master/config.yaml).

-Otherwise to do other configurations they will usually be done in other config.yaml files in the extension you are tying to change.
+To configure extensions, the config.yaml files will be found in the extension folder that you're trying to modify.

 ***